Internet searches

 1. Based on what you know of your topic or area of interest so far, choose 5 or 6 key words that represent it.

 3. Look though the topics and find titles of articles that interest you.
 Titles normally represent the topic contents very well, so a title will give you a good idea of the whole article.
 You might find that some titles will not be relevant to your topic.
+Focus only on papers where the titles sound similar or related to your topic.
+This means that you can ignore any irrelevant papers.

 4. Click on the articles that you like best.